Asset Management Corp IL ADV Cuts Stake in Inspire Medical Systems, Inc. (NYSE:INSP)

-Asset Management Corp IL ADV reduced its position in Inspire Medical Systems, Inc. (NYSE:INSP) by 6.9% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 6,700 shares of the company’s stock after selling 500 shares during the quarter.
-Asset Management Corp IL ADV’s holdings in Inspire Medical Systems were worth $1,387,000 at the end of the most recent reporting period.
+Asset Management Corp IL ADV lowered its stake in shares of Inspire Medical Systems, Inc. (NYSE:INSP) by 6.9% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 6,700 shares of the company’s stock after selling 500 shares during the period.
+Asset Management Corp IL ADV’s holdings in Inspire Medical Systems were worth $1,387,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in INSP.
-Baillie Gifford & Co. purchased a new position in Inspire Medical Systems in the fourth quarter worth $37,000.
-Marshall Wace North America L.P. purchased a new position in Inspire Medical Systems in the first quarter worth $45,000.
-NEXT Financial Group Inc grew its holdings in Inspire Medical Systems by 210.3% in the fourth quarter.
-NEXT Financial Group Inc now owns 391 shares of the company’s stock worth $74,000 after purchasing an additional 265 shares during the last quarter.
-Lazard Asset Management LLC purchased a new position in Inspire Medical Systems in the fourth quarter worth $77,000.
-Finally, Sowell Financial Services LLC purchased a new position in Inspire Medical Systems in the fourth quarter worth $93,000.
-96.30% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds also recently added to or reduced their stakes in the company.
+Squarepoint Ops LLC purchased a new stake in Inspire Medical Systems during the 4th quarter valued at about $1,144,000.
+Stifel Financial Corp grew its stake in Inspire Medical Systems by 11.7% during the 4th quarter.
+Stifel Financial Corp now owns 7,618 shares of the company’s stock valued at $1,433,000 after acquiring an additional 796 shares in the last quarter.
+Handelsbanken Fonder AB grew its stake in Inspire Medical Systems by 32.6% during the 4th quarter.
+Handelsbanken Fonder AB now owns 5,700 shares of the company’s stock valued at $1,072,000 after acquiring an additional 1,400 shares in the last quarter.
+NEXT Financial Group Inc grew its stake in Inspire Medical Systems by 76.0% during the 1st quarter.
+NEXT Financial Group Inc now owns 688 shares of the company’s stock valued at $142,000 after acquiring an additional 297 shares in the last quarter.
+Finally, Healthcare of Ontario Pension Plan Trust Fund grew its stake in Inspire Medical Systems by 3,769.3% during the 4th quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 29,484 shares of the company’s stock valued at $5,546,000 after acquiring an additional 28,722 shares in the last quarter.
+96.30% of the stock is owned by institutional investors and hedge funds.

-Inspire Medical Systems (NYSE:INSP) last issued its quarterly earnings data on Tuesday, May 4th.
-The company reported ($0.60) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.66) by $0.06.
-The business had revenue of $40.30 million during the quarter, compared to the consensus estimate of $49.10 million.
+Inspire Medical Systems (NYSE:INSP) last released its earnings results on Tuesday, May 4th.
+The company reported ($0.60) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.66) by $0.06.
+The company had revenue of $40.30 million for the quarter, compared to analyst estimates of $49.10 million.
 Inspire Medical Systems had a negative net margin of 61.07% and a negative return on equity of 32.23%.
-The company’s revenue was up 89.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted ($0.67) earnings per share.
-As a group, sell-side analysts predict that Inspire Medical Systems, Inc. will post -2.37 earnings per share for the current year.
+The firm’s quarterly revenue was up 89.2% on a year-over-year basis.
+During the same period in the prior year, the business earned ($0.67) EPS.
+Equities research analysts expect that Inspire Medical Systems, Inc. will post -2.37 earnings per share for the current fiscal year.

 Inspire Medical Systems Profile